 - Positron emission tomography (PET) scanning

 For people who are born with epilepsy or develop it in their youth, the process of moving to adult care can be challenging.
 Our Epilepsy Transition Clinic works closely with the UAB STEP Program to make that process easier and help patients who have multiple chronic conditions.
-This team is comprised of pediatric and adult neurologists who are board-certified in epilepsy, as well as social workers, a mental health liaison, and a transition coordinator.
+This team includes pediatric and adult neurologists who are board-certified in epilepsy, as well as social workers, a mental health liaison, and a transition coordinator.
+The program includes regularly scheduled clinic visits and helps prepare pediatric patients for adult care.ordinator.
 The transition program includes regularly scheduled clinic visits and assistance in preparing pediatric patients for adult care.

 Care Providers